tilapp/tilapp.github.io/evaluation.md

 - Imagine you are a student who has been using the app before.
 Your friend (from the same university) recently made an account and posted a few things.
 Find your friend's profile and send them a friend request.

-- Imagine you are a staff member of a university and you want students and other staff members to use this app.
-Create a new organization with a default admin account.
-Then, create a personal account under that organization.

 ## User Types

 - Student
-- University staff?

 ## Recruitment

 - Since they are from many different schools, I can ask my friends to evaluate the app.
-- Unsure if possible to get many staff members